Ungaretti/Gui-for-esptool-ck/README.md

 Cons:
 * NodeMcu boards only.
 As it is, it uses the uses eptool-ck's "nodemcu reset mode".
 * Windows only.
 It interfaces with Windows' command prompt.
+* Only a sub-set of esptool-ck's are available, and only those related to flashing NodeMcu boards.
+No aspects of the conversion of ELF files into BIN files is explored at the moment.

 You may change these issues in the code if you feel like it.